 There is another problem we run into if we explain Jesus’ divine claims with this theory and this moves into the idea that Jesus lied for personal gain.
 Jesus would have possessed some kind of assurance that the God of the Old Testament who said, I am the Lord; that is my name; my glory I give to no other nor my praise to carved idols, (Is.
 42:8) would not judge or condemn Him for stealing His glory, claiming His identity, and accepting worship from others.
 Could Jesus have been an atheist, then?
-Maybe His claims were just Him having a good laugh at the religious folk?
-This might be true if Jesus didn’t have extensive knowledge of the Old Testament in order to identify Himself with titles that would make clear to everyone listening that He was, in fact, YHWH.
-If He knew what was written in the Old Testament He also would have known that, unless He could back up those claims, He would have been the one laughed out of Jerusalem or, even worse, suffered death on a cross.
+Maybe His claims were just Him having a good laugh at the religious folk.
+This might be true if Jesus didn’t have extensive knowledge of the Old Testament in order to identify Himself with titles that would have made clear to everyone listening that He was, in fact, YHWH.
+If He knew what was written in the Old Testament He also would have known that, unless He could back up those claims, He would have been the one who was laughed out of Jerusalem or, even worse, endured death on a cross.